benjymous/annotations/sandman/sandman.14.md

 - #### Panel 4

-  The song is "Lydia the Tattooed Lady" as sung by Groucho Marx in one of the Marx Brothers movies.
+  The song is "[Lydia the Tattooed Lady](https://www.youtube.com/watch?v=n4zRe_wvJw8)" as sung by Groucho Marx in one of the Marx Brothers movies.

 ### Page 2

 > [marginThumb] ![page 02](thumbnails/sandman.14/page02.jpg)

-- #### Panel 1
+- #### Panel 1 (and others)

-  **and others**: Notice how the bits of con-goer talk always includes some slangy reference to death: "Journey was a real killer."
+  Notice how the bits of con-goer talk always includes some slangy reference to death: "Journey was a real killer."
 "Wouldn't be seen dead here."
 And so on.

 - #### Panel 2

-  The song is "These Boots Were Made for Walking", sung by Nancy Sinatra.
+  The song is "[These Boots Were Made for Walkin'](https://www.youtube.com/watch?v=TDmidrIDB4o)", sung by Nancy Sinatra.

 ### Page 3